 Middle Market Companies Exhibit Resilience While Delivering Value

-/EIN News/ -- CHARLOTTE, N.C., Oct.
-13, 2022 (GLOBE NEWSWIRE) -- AvidXchange (Nasdaq: AVDX), a leading provider of accounts payable (AP) automation software and payment solutions for middle market businesses and their suppliers, today released the next report in its Middle Market Spending Trends series.
+CHARLOTTE, N.C., Oct.
+13, 2022 (GLOBE NEWSWIRE) -- AvidXchange AVDX, a leading provider of accounts payable (AP) automation software and payment solutions for middle market businesses and their suppliers, today released the next report in its Middle Market Spending Trends series.
 This report is based on data captured from the transactions processed in Q2 2022 through the company's AvidPay Network.
 Additionally, AvidXchange surveyed ~500 middle market finance professionals on why and where they are spending in response to the current economic challenges.

 Research shows the middle market took its largest leap in spending, both quarterly and year-over-year, since 2017.
 And despite general concerns about the U.S. economy, 70 percent plan to increase the company's overall budget over the next 12 months with investments in technology and internal efficiencies taking top priority.